MFA in Writing Resources

 Refund Policy

-A student who is not receiving federal financial aid who withdraws from the Seminars any time, from the first day of the term before its completion, will be assessed fees according to the schedule published by the Business Office in effect at the time of withdrawal.
+A student who is not receiving federal financial aid who withdraws from the Seminars at any time, from the first day of the term before its completion, will be assessed fees according to the schedule published by the Business Office in effect at the time of withdrawal.

 Students receiving federal aid will have refunds calculated in accordance with the federal refund policy in effect at the time of withdrawal.
 Details are available from the Financial Aid Office.